 The therapeutic approach that I have found to be most useful in the healing of complex trauma is EMDR, which I have worked with for years.
 I have been certified in EMDR and am currently an Approved Consultant.
-As an anthropologist I specialize in situations where there are cultural issues.
-I work with women, men, couples and families and have a sliding scale where there is no insurance compensation.
-In cases that I feel are appropriate I also offer phone sessions or teleconferencing via Skype and other providers.
+As an anthropologist, I specialize in situations where there are cultural issues.
+I work with women, men, couples, and families and have a sliding scale where there is no insurance compensation.
+In cases that I feel are appropriate, I also offer phone sessions or teleconferencing via Zoom and other providers.

 License and Credentials:

 Ph.D.
 (Psychological Anthropology); Licensed Marriage & Family Therapist; Certified and Approved Consultant in EMDR (EMDRIA)

 Therapist in-person workshop: Level II Clinical Training, 9 hour intensive